Warehouse Racking And Storage Inspections

 Pallet Racking Inspections

-Because pallet racking is designed for larger, bulkier items, it is loaded and unloaded with forklift trucks; a regular operational activity that inevitably results in occasional collisions.
+Because pallet racking is designed for larger, bulkier items, it is loaded and unloaded with forklift trucks, a regular operational activity that inevitably results in occasional collisions.
 These collisions can damage your racking systems, causing anything from severe bends in the metal frames to bangs, dents and chipped paint.

 Longspan Racking Inspections